edge-cloud/www.edge-cloud.net/_posts/2013-06-21-breaking-amazon-aws-s3.md

 At the same time, the Amazon AWS documentation is pretty extensive and does mention the above special cases.
 Although one has to say that they are "well hidden".

-In the Amazon S3 Developer Guide, the section "<a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html" target="_blank">Bucket Restrictions and Limitations</a>" clearly states that in all regions except for the US Standard region a bucket name must comply with certain rules, that will result in a DNS compliant bucket name.
+In the Amazon S3 Developer Guide, the section "[Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html)" clearly states that in all regions except for the US Standard region a bucket name must comply with certain rules, that will result in a DNS compliant bucket name.
 While the rules for bucket names in the US Standard region are similar but less restrictive and can result in a bucket name that is not DNS-compliant.

-The section "<a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html" target="_blank">Virtual Hosting of Buckets</a>" in the same guide then also states that only lower-case buckets are addressable using the virtual hosting method.
+The section "[Virtual Hosting of Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html)" in the same guide then also states that only lower-case buckets are addressable using the virtual hosting method.

 While it's great that the documentation clearly mentions the restrictions, as an end-user I would prefer consistency between the regions and better error messages.